-NSP supports the exemption but encourages the use of CDL licenses.
-NSP also supports gallon limitation requirements for custom harvesters and farm suppliers transporting inputs to and from the farm.
+- commercial motor vehicle and from interstate commerce definitions. - NSP urges Congress to ensure that in the implementation of the U.S. Patriot Act, producers and custom harvesters retain their 150 mile exemption from their base of operations. - NSP encourages the use of CDL licenses.
+Also, NSP supports the exemption of CDL licenses and gallon limitation requirements for custom harvesters and farm suppliers transporting inputs to and from the farm.